 - Make a greenhouse tent by covering the plant with a clear plastic bag.

-- Place in a cool shady spot outdoors or a well-lit spot indoors.
+- Place in a cool shady spot outdoors or a well-lit area indoors.

 - It should take a few weeks to develop roots.

 - Gently pull the young plant.
-If you feel resistance, that means roots are developed.
+If you feel resistance, that means roots are established.